How to Lead the Passover Seder

 So these are the main elements in how to lead the Seder.
 Take some time before Passover to read through the Hagadah.
-Familiarize yourself with the rituals, so you will know how to instruct people in washing hands without the blessing, with the blessing, how much green vegetable, that the matza is eaten leaning on the left and the bitter herb is not eaten while leaning at all, and so forth.
+Familiarize yourself with the rituals, so you will know how to instruct people in washing hands (when is it done without the blessing, and when with the blessing, how much green vegetable, why the matza is eaten while we are leaning on our left side and why don't we lean when eating the bitter herb, and so forth).
 Prepare a question or two for each section of the Hagadah (it's also a good idea to divide the Hagadah into small sections to be dealt with as you go).

 Oh!
 This is, after all, greatjewishmusic.com!
 You've gotta sing all those songs with gusto!
 People wait the whole year for it.
 Go do that Dayenu.